What Is Lithium?

 Medical Devices

-Lithium-ion batteries are used in various medical devices, such as pacemakers, defibrillators, and implantable medical devices.
+Lithium-ion batteries are used in a range of medical devices, including pacemakers, defibrillators, and other implantable technologies.

 Advantages:

-- Long-lasting power: The high energy density and longer battery life of lithium-ion batteries ensure the reliable and continuous operation of medical devices over an extended period.
+- Long-lasting power: Their high energy density and extended battery life ensure reliable, continuous operation of medical devices over long periods.

 -